Urtea/vcs_course_tasks/README.md

 ### vcs_webdev_course_tasks

-These are several JavaScript exercises that I had to solve during my Web Development course.
+These are several JavaScript exercises that I had to solve during my Web Development course at Vilnius Coding School.